aq1018/stability_ai_dart/README.md

-A simple gRPC client for [Stability AI](https://stability.ai/).
+A simple gRPC client for [StabilityAI](https://stability.ai/).
 Most of the heavy lifting is done by auto generated code from [Stability-AI's Protocol Buffer Definitions](https://github.com/Stability-AI/api-interfaces/tree/main/src/proto).

 ## Features